bbc/tams/docs/adr/0045-flow-init-segments.md

 * Good, because it doesn't require format-specific Flow parameters
 * Good, because it re-uses existing patterns/mechanisms
-* Neutral, because it allows for different init segments for different parts of the Flow
+* Good, because it allows for different init segments for different parts of the Flow
-  * Note: It is not clear we have a real use case for this as a new init segment likely means a change to the technical parameters, which requires a new Flow in TAMS
-  * Initial testing indicates common fMP4/DASH players do not support multiple init segments
+  * Relevant formats support multiple init-segments via features such as "multi-Period" manifests
+  * Some relevant formats may use init segments to signal minor changes to encoding parameters
-* Netural, because it requires a backwards-compatible addition to the spec
+* Neutral, because it requires a backwards-compatible addition to the spec
 * Neutral, because it may be unintuitive
 * Neutral, because it would require open-ended Flow Segments to support live Flows
 * Neutral, because extensions such as C2PA metadata should be supported as the sequence of init and media segments isn't changed
+* Bad, because it requires Objects from multiple Flows (init segment Flow, and media segment Flow) to decode a give piece of media

 ### Option 7: Put the init segment somewhere on the TAMS API instead of as an object (e.g. as a base64 blob)